Diini03/xog-arag/README.md

 # XogArag

-> See the story behind your data.
+> See the story behind your data....

 XogArag is a modern Business Intelligence platform built for teams that want to turn raw data into clear, actionable decisions.
 It combines an intuitive spreadsheet-like upload experience with automated data profiling, AI-generated summaries, interactive dashboards, and executive-ready reports.